macborkow/library/README.md

 # library
-Library for The Odin Project.
+Library project for The Odin Project.